actions/cache/README.md

 * `cache-hit` - A boolean value to indicate an exact match was found for the key

 > See [Skipping steps based on cache-hit](#Skipping-steps-based-on-cache-hit) for info on using this output

+### Branch scope
+The cache is scoped to the key and branch.
+The default branch cache is available to other branches.

+See https://help.github.com/en/actions/configuring-and-managing-workflows/caching-dependencies-to-speed-up-workflows#matching-a-cache-key for more info.

 ### Example workflow